yuniseramirez/homework-1/README.md

 ## The Web

+Please edit this file to add your answers to the following questions.

 ### URLs

-In the following URL: https://www.nsnsp.org/commitments?date=2017-12-09
+In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

 * What is the scheme/protocol?
 * What is the host?